kkots/ggxrd_hitbox_overlay_2211/README.md

 ### Red - Hitboxes

-Strike and projectile non-throw hitboxes are shown in green.
+Strike and projectile non-throw hitboxes are shown in red.
 Clash-only hitboxes are shown in more transparent red with thinner outline.
-Hitboxes' fills may never be fully transparent.
+Hitboxes' fills may never be absent.

 ### Green - Hurtboxes